Family Support for Addiction Recovery: Understanding Your Options

 Daily and Weekly Routines for Consistent Support

-- Regular participation in support activities
+- Weekly: Participation in support activities (group meetings or therapy).

 Building Feedback Loops With Professionals